Information for companies

 An annual tax return must be filed each year from the year in which the company is set up until the year during which it is wound up by way of a notice published in Trade and Companies Register (both those years included).

-3.4.
-Does a tax return have to be filed even if no tax falls to be withheld?
+3.3.
+Does a withholding tax return on income from capital have to be filed even if no tax falls to be withheld?

 Pursuant to Article 1(2) of the Grand-Ducal Regulation of 18 December 1998 implementing Article 151 of the L.I.R.
 [Income Tax Law], a company liable to pay the income is not exempted from the obligation to file a tax return in cases where no tax falls to be withheld.